TroelsMortensen/CodeLabs/Tutorials/EerToLogical/009 Recursive relationships.md

 ![](1to1-op-op-rec.svg)

 **Example**: A student _may_ tutor another student, maximum one tutee.
-A student _may_ be tutored by another student, maximum tutor.
+A student _may_ be tutored by another student, maximum one tutor.

 **Solution**: Create a new relation to track pairs.
 Relationship attributes go into this new relation.